-Governor’s Budget Proposal for Cradle-to-Career Longitudinal Data System – The Governor has proposed $15 million in the 2021-2022 state budget for Phase I of the Cradle-to-Career Longitudinal Data System.
-Currently, California does not have a connected, comprehensive way to monitor student progress from high school to college, preventing us from seeing how well California schools are preparing students for their postsecondary educational journeys.
+Governor’s Budget Proposal Cradle-to-Career Longitudinal Data System – The Governor has proposed $15 million in the 2021-2022 state budget for Phase I of the Cradle-to-Career Longitudinal Data System.
+Currently, California does not have a connected, comprehensive way to monitor student progress from early learning to higher education, and the lack of this capability keeps us from seeing how well California schools are preparing students for their postsecondary educational journeys.
 Importantly, a connected data system will also enable the creation of tools that students and counselors can use to ensure students are on track and complete key milestones toward college eligibility.
 These benefits will be even more critical as California attempts to recover from the pandemic and prepare for future disruptions.

-Governor’s Budget Proposals for Teacher Recruitment and Professional Development – Governor Newsom has proposed a combined $540 million for teacher recruitment and professional development.
-These funds will support critical investments in programs, such as the Golden State Teacher Grant Program and Teacher Residency programs, that have been successful in increasing the supply of effective teachers and recruiting and retaining educators of color.
-Most of the funds for professional development will be used for an educator effectiveness block grant to support teachers in reengaging students and addressing learning loss.
+Governor’s Budget Proposals for Teacher Recruitment and Professional Development – In January, Governor Newsom proposed a combined $545 million for teacher recruitment and professional development in the 2021-2022 state budget.
+The final budget included $2.9 billion for these activities.
+Funds will support programs such as the Golden State Teacher Grant Program and Teacher Residency Programs that have been successful in increasing the supply of effective teachers and recruiting and retaining educators of color.
+Most of the funds for professional development will be used for an educator effectiveness block grant to support teachers in reengaging students and reengaging students and their academic needs.
 These investments will be an important part of the state’s educational recovery from the pandemic and key to ensuring that California’s teacher workforce reflects the diversity of the state.